raopk/Courses/README.md

 # Coursera, edX & Online Projects/Assignments

 This repository is my backyard for codes and materials from my personal online studies.
-You are more than welcome to look around and ask questions. *"No man is living repository of knowledge"*
+You are more than welcome to look around and ask questions. *"No man is a living repository of knowledge"*

 * [FreeCodeCamp - Responsive Web Design](https://github.com/RAYOPOKU/Courses/tree/master/FreeCodeCamp)
     1. [Landing Page](https://github.com/RAYOPOKU/Courses/tree/master/FreeCodeCamp/Landing%20Page)